structured-query-language/structured-query-language.github.io/using-transform-function-in-snowflake-to-extract-values-from-a-json-array.md

 ### Using the TRANSFORM function with a Lamba expression

-We can using the TRANSFORM function to apply a Lambda Fuction to each element in the JSON array to extract the Coupon as following:
+We can utilize the TRANSFORM function to apply a Lambda Fuction `promo OBJECT -> promo:"Coupon"` to each element in the JSON array to extract the Coupon as following:

 ```sql
 SELECT